Is a play based and in line with the MF program “Meeting early childhood Needs”

-Narnia’s Educational Program is centered around two themes: What Children Deserve and Guidance and Pro-social Skills Development.
+Narnia’s Educational Program is centered around two themes: What Children Deserve and Guidance & Pro-social Skills Development.
 For a detailed description, please read the CPE Narnia Educational Program document which describes daily activities at Narnia as well as our communications strategy.
 Please also read our Fostering Second Language Acquisition document prepared by our educational team.